Collins Library offers several ways to get research help, depending on your needs.

 Chat with a librarian.

-Collins librarians are available via chat Monday through Friday, 11:00 am to 3:00 pm.
-Outside of those hours, you can get help from an academic librarian via our 24/7 Ask a Librarian service.
+You can get help from a Collins librarian, generally from 8-5, Monday through Friday, or from an academic librarian via our 24/7 Ask a Librarian service.
 The 24/7 service is staffed by librarians from across the country, and a Collins librarian will follow up with you to ensure your research needs have been met.

 Best for: Brief or general questions needing a quick response or at hours when Collins librarians are not available.